nais/naisdevice-health-checker/README.md

 # Check and update health status of naisdevices

+> **Warning**
+> This repo is no longer used for Kolide health checks.
+You are probably looking for [nais/kolide-event-handler](https://github.com/nais/kolide-event-handler).

 [![Test, build and release](https://github.com/nais/naisdevice-health-checker/workflows/Test,%20build%20and%20release/badge.svg)](https://github.com/nais/naisdevice-health-checker/actions?query=workflow%3A%22Test%2C+build+and+release%22) [![Kolide checks severity](https://github.com/nais/naisdevice-health-checker/workflows/Kolide%20checks%20severity/badge.svg)](https://github.com/nais/naisdevice-health-checker/actions?query=workflow%3A%22Kolide+checks+severity%22)

 Scripts dealing with device health status of all naisdevices based on checks from the Kolide API.